Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 9.5.
 Write a program that read an array and display minimum

 9.6.
 Write a program that inserts any number in an array 9.7.
-Write a program that deletes any number from the array 9.8.
+Write a program that deletes any number from an array 9.8.
+Write a program that searches any number from an array